ravexina/bing-wallpapers-for-openbox/README.md

 Options

-	Run the script without any argument:	Get a random walpaper from current - 7 days ago Pass the latter "c"			Get the current wallpaper
+	Run the script without any argument:	Get a random walpaper from current - 7 days ago Pass the latter "c"			            Get the current wallpaper Pass a number like "1"		            Get the wallpaper from nth day before today (0: today, 1: yesterday, ..., 7)

 - - -